Chaitrali-18/practical-03/README.md

 //is it enough or do we have to add anything else
 //we have to add any markdown language text ?
+// we have already done it using #and *and br